ryannjohnson/token-cloak-python/README.md

 ## Notes on security

-While this package offers a way to obfuscate data, there is little to no research about the effectiveness of this method to secure data in any way.
+While this package offers a way to obfuscate data, this is not a secure data encryption algorithm.

 **It is highly recommended not to put any private data in resulting tokens.** This package was originally intended to carry data to improve network infrastructure efficiency and performance, including things such as pointers to services, shard ids, data resources, and other non-confidential data.